Design for Ageing

 -

-This project will investigate older adults’s experiences with emerging technologies, such as virtual reality, social robots, and online games, which are believed to offer social benefits for those in advanced old age.
-Through in-depth investigations, the project aims to identify strategies for good practice in the design and deployment of these emerging technologies for enrichment in old age.
+This project investigates older adults’ experiences with emerging technologies, such as virtual reality, social robots, and online games, aiming to identify strategies for good practice in the design and deployment of these technologies for enrichment in old age.

 -